-Soon a new opinion on the draft law on energy saving19.
-September 2011. / Uncategorized
+Soon a new opinion on the draft law on energy saving, Uncategorized

 Draft law on rational use of energy was re-submitted to the Ministry and the response is expected soon, said on 16 September, Deputy minister of energy and infrastructure Milos Banjac.
 Serbian Ministry of finance had previously given a negative opinion on the draft law, which are primarily related to the introduction of energy management and the establishment of the Fund for energy efficiency.
 At the Forum on Energy efficiency and renewable energy Banjac said that these mechanisms are important for achieving the goals of Serbia energy saving.